NIST 800-53: Complete Guide [2026]

 NIST CSF (Cybersecurity Framework)

 The NIST Cybersecurity Framework is a voluntary, outcome-based risk management framework that describes security functions at a high level: Govern, Identify, Protect, Detect, Respond, and Recover.
 NIST 800-53 provides the detailed, prescriptive controls that map to CSF subcategories.
 Many organizations use CSF as the “what” (what outcomes do we need?) and 800-53 as the “how” (how do we achieve those outcomes?).
+Organizations using NIST CSF compliancetools often find they need to reference 800-53 for implementation details.

 NIST 800-171